 Peanut Brittle.
 If you'd like to try making your own candy, this easy peanut brittle recipe is a perfect place to start.
 While "brittle" is the term for any combination of sugar and water that's heated to the hard crack stage and cooled, it's the addition of salty peanuts that makes this homemade peanut brittle recipe so addictively delicious.
 Remove from heat; immediately stir in butter and baking soda; pour at once onto cookie sheet.

 Cook at a medium-high heat, stirring regularly.
 Heat until the mixture has a hard ball consistency.
 Bring the mixture to a boil, attach a candy thermometer and cook over medium-high heat until the syrup spins a thread when.
-You can have Peanut Brittle using 5 ingredients and 2 steps.
-Here is how you achieve it.
+You can have Peanut Brittle using 4 ingredients and 6 steps.
+Here is how you achieve that.

 Ingredients of Peanut Brittle